 Fran’s Walnut Tart Crust

 A rich nut crust like this is the easiest for the beginner baker since it is pressed into the pan rather than rolled.
-Similar to a linzer torte crust, it is delicious baked and filled with a good Raspberry Sauce and topped with a layer of dark chocolate truffle filling.
+Similar to a linzer torte crust, it is delicious baked and filled with a good Raspberry Sauce and topped with a layer of dark or white chocolate truffle filling.
 In the autumn we like to fill a prebaked nut shell with fresh cranberries that have been cooked with sugar just long enough to pop.
 And for Thanksgiving we make this crust with pecans to hold traditional pumpkin filling.

 - 2½ cups walnuts (or pecans)